operator-framework/enhancements/enhancements/sdk-external-and-pluggable-validations.md

 ## Summary

-Today, validations used by CVP are compiled into the `operator-sdk`.
+Today, validations used by Container Verification Pipeline (CVP) are compiled into the `operator-sdk`.
 Any changes to the validation rules requires a release of operator-framework/api followed by a release of `operator-sdk`.
 This proposal attempts to design a way where the validations can be hosted in their own repos as well as updated without requiring new releases of the `operator-sdk`.

 ## Motivation